Katy maintains a 3-year-old sourdough starter and uses it for as much bread, muffin, and pancake baking as she can!

 Purposefully lower the temperature of your starter by putting it in the fridge and you won't have to feed it as often!

 Room temperature starters should be fed every 1–2 days, and refrigerated starters need it just once a week.

 Once your starter is established you'll realize you're throwing away a lot of starter every day!
 What can you do with it?

-The discard is what bakers use to start sourdough bread.
-The amount you the recipe calls for might be more than you would normally discard.
+Discard is what bakers use to start sourdough bread.
+The amount the recipe calls for might be more than you would normally discard.
 When that happens, feed your starter more the day before.
 Keep the water and flour weight ratio the same.

 You can also use starter as a yeast alternative in anything.
-Anything you would bake with yeast, use your starter instead.
+For anything that you would bake with yeast, use your starter instead.
 It's filled with active, wild yeast.
 The flavor will be much richer!

 © 2019 Katy Medium